adrn/thejoker/docs/install.rst

 Installation
 ************

-We recommend installing The Joker into a new `Anaconda environment
+We recommend installing |thejoker| into a new `Anaconda environment
 <http://conda.pydata.org/docs/using/envs.html>`_.

 pip